penright/OpenGarage-Firmware/docs/AlexaSetup.md

 Shut Door
 ========
 HTTP Request - Sends Shut Command to OpenGarage.
 Note: This is customized for my firmware where there are discrete shut and open commands that only apply if applicable.
-If using out of the box you need to send Click=1 instead of close=1
+If using out of the box you need to send Click=1 instead of close=1.
+Also make sure to add your device password into the request.

 <img src="/Screenshots/CloseDoorNode.PNG" height=200>